 Ngong Ping 360 Aerial Lift on Lantau Island

 Hong Kong looks better when looking at it from some height above sea level.
 In fact, Ngong Ping Cable Car confirms this notion by giving tourists amazing views from the island.
 This cable car operates between the town of Tung Chung and the themed village of Ngong Ping halfway up Lantau Peak.
 It provides a beautiful view over many Hong Kong tourist spots, passing on top of the South China Sea and onto the lush greenery of Lantau Island.

-Hong Kong has no shortage of great shopping, but after you’ve hit up the local markets, you owe it to yourself to visit a traditionally-impressive Hong Kong mall.
-Festival Walk, packed with more than 200 retail shops and restaurants, should be tops on your list.
-There’s a skating rink on the top floor, a movie theater, and easy connections to the city’s light-rail systems.
+Hong Kong has no shortage of great shopping.
+However, with the availability of numerous local markets, it is slightly difficult to visit normal shopping malls here.
+Festival Walk is a mall that houses more than 200 retail shops and restaurants.
+Also, there is a skating rink on the top floor, a movie theater, and easy connections to the city’s light-rail systems.

 Hong Kong Disneyland is the largest theme park and another of the main Hong Kong Attractions.
 However, in terms of size, it is the smallest Disney park in the world.
 The actors in the park speak English, Cantonese, and Mandarin.
 Like the actors in other Disney parks, they are extremely friendly.
 The collection includes seven subject areas: Main Street, USA, Adventure Land, Fantasy Land, Tomorrow Land, and Story Land.

 Tian Tan Buddha, or Big Buddha Hong Kong, is a 34-meter statue located on Lantau Island.
 The island was a lesser-known place before the statue was built in 1993.
 The statue of the Big Buddha in Hong Kong is said to be the largest statue of its kind in the world, taking about 12 years to build.
 It is one of the few religious and holistic Hong Kong tourist spots you can find on the island.